How to Prevent Windows 10 from Automatically Downloading Updates

-On Microsoft’s Windows 10, users don’t have any option for disabling updates.
+In Windows 10, users don’t have any option for disabling these automatic updates.
 Updates are automatically downloaded and the only option you are provided for the purpose of installations is:

 Following are some useful tips to prevent Windows 10 from automatically downloading such updates.

 The best and effective method is to set your connection type to metered connection.
 It will prevent many useless updates to download automatically.
 However, updates with priority will be downloaded whether your connection is metered or not.
 Windows automatically sets ‘meter on connections’ such as mobile data etc. But you can also set your home network metered by following a short simple method below: